biothings/biothings.api/docs/tutorial/cli_tutorial.rst

    cd tutorials
    git checkout pharmgkb_v5

 Now we will need to install the requirements to run our Biothings CLI.
-We will first create a virtual environment and then install a Biothings Hub CLI environemt.
+We will first create a virtual environment and then install a Biothings Hub CLI environment.

 .. code:: bash
    python -m venv .venv